Foo-Manroot/foo-manroot.github.io/_posts/2018-01-15-gnuradio-ook-transmit.markdown

 	a captured signal is not good enough.
 However, if it only works sometimes, we can stay a long time transmitting until the receiver accepts the message.
-This may not be very useful when activating a light; but it can be even dangerous if our car can be opened "sometimes" (this may be caused by a rolling code with a short cycle).
+This may not be very useful when activating a light; but it can be even dangerous if our car can be opened " _only sometimes_ " (this may be caused by a rolling code with a short cycle).

 Even when we fail to replay the signal, we can extract some information about the target.